Digital-Identity-Labs/smee_view/README.md

 as an
 aspect.
 They also allow further filtering and processing of lists of aspects.

-For instance `SmeeView.Logos` will extract all logo information from an entity's metadata and filter them so that only IdP logos of a particular shape are returned. `SmeeView.Contacts` provides tools for extracting and filtering `SmeeView.Aspects.Contact` records.
+For instance `SmeeView.Logos` can extract all logo information from an entity's metadata and filter them so that only IdP logos of a particular shape are returned. `SmeeView.Contacts` provides tools for extracting and filtering `SmeeView.Aspects.Contact` records.